serggasp/comp6741/docs/index.md

-Welcome to the course webpage for COMP6741!
+Welcome to the course webpage for UNSW's COMP6741!

 <details>
   <summary>Course description</summary>